Idukki

 Six steps: (1) define skin-tone diversity targets for your gallery (audit monthly), (2) build claim-detection into moderation (use AI flagging), (3) deploy before/after with mandatory disclosure overlay, (4) operate a medical-adjacent rights flow, (5) audit FTC compliance quarterly, (6) measure conversion lift by segment, not in aggregate.
 Platform choice covered in best UGC solutions for beauty.

-Skincare UGC at scale is the highest-ROI marketing investment in beauty, done right.
-Done wrong, it's a regulatory liability that can take products off shelves.
-The frameworks above are what separates the brands compounding revenue from the brands compounding risk.
+Done right, skincare UGC at scale is the highest-ROI marketing investment in beauty.
+Done wrong, it is a regulatory liability that can take products off the shelf.
+The frameworks above are the line between the brands compounding revenue and the brands compounding risk.

 GDPR right-to-erasure SLA